Backup Infrastructure for Replication

 The backup repository stores replica metadata that contains information on the read data blocks (such as checksums and digests).
 Metadata is required when Veeam Backup & Replication performs incremental replication or if you fail back from a VM replica to the source VM in the original location using quick rollback.
 Veeam Backup & Replication uses metadata to quickly detect changed data blocks between two replica states.

-The backup repository must be deployed as close to the source backup proxy as possible and must have access to it.
+The backup repository must have access to the source backup proxy.
+We recommend to deploy the backup repository as close to the source backup proxy as possible.

 For more information, see Backup Repository.